UFC Bantamweight champion TJ Dillashaw will drop down to 125lbs to challenge the Flyweight champion Henry Cejudo at UFC 233 in January.

 — Justin Scoggins (@combatcobain) November 8, 2018

-A champion vs champion fight featuring Flyweight champion Henry Cejudo and Bantamweight champion TJ Dillashaw is currently in the works but not yet finalised for UFC 233. with Dillashaw predicted to drop down to 125lbs to challenge Cejudo for the Flyweight title, this could give a new glimmer of hope to the remaining division but could also signal the end of an era.
+The champion vs champion fight featuring Flyweight champion Henry Cejudo and Bantamweight champion TJ Dillashaw has been made official for UFC 233. with Dillashaw dropping down to 125lbs to challenge Cejudo for the Flyweight title, this could give a new glimmer of hope to the remaining division but could also signal the end of an era.

 UFC 233 is due to take place Jan.
 26 in Aniheim, California.
 Follow MMACrazy on twitter for all the latest updates.